 My India Bucket List: Tiger Safari

-Seeing a Bengali Tiger in the wild is one of my biggest dreams hopes for my time in India.
+Seeing a Bengal Tiger in the wild is one of my biggest dreams hopes for my time in India.
 This amazing predator is so powerful and stealth, yet elegant and graceful.
 I know how rare it is to actually see a tiger in the wild, but this would truly make my trip to India even more exceptional.
 Isn’t it simply a beautiful creature?
 I can’t wait to go on Tiger Safari in India in Bandhavgarh and Kanha National Park.